Tutorials

 Any Python function can be used as a resolver.
 This means that we can call APIs to compute features.
 Let’s add a feature that computes the user’s FICO score from our credit scoring vendor, Experian.

-As before, we’ll first add the features that we want to compute:
+As we did earlier, we’ll first add the features that we want to compute:

 from chalk.features import feature